 Children's Choice is designed for children under age nineteen (19) with low to moderate needs and whose families provide most of the care and support.
 But if a crisis situation develops and additional supports are warranted, there are crisis provisions designed to meet the needs of families on a case-by-case basis.

 If a child's needs significantly change and the crisis or non-crisis designation is met, the child's name would be returned to the Request for Services Registry with the child's original request date.
-There is also an administrative appeal process for families who request and are denied either crisis or non-crisis designation.
 Additionally, once your child turns age nineteen (19), and continues to meet the eligibility criteria, your child would transfer to an appropriate adult Waiver.

 The non-crisis provisions allow Children's Choice Waiver participants to have their names restored to the Request for Services Registry for the NOW.
 Names are restored to the registry in original date order, when all of the following four (4) criteria are met:

 The recipient would benefit from services through the NOW which are not available through his/her current waiver or through Medicaid State Plan Services; AND